kintama48/compilerProject/README.md

 production rule onto the stack.

 ● If the entry is an "S" symbol, the function performs a shift operation.
-The function pushes the current symbol from stack2 onto stack1 and pops it from stack2.LR(0) PARSE TABLE & OUTPUT:LL(1) LOGIC:
+The function pushes the current symbol from stack2 onto stack1 and pops it from stack2.

+# LL(1) LOGIC:

 ● The LL(1) parsing algorithm is implemented in the parse() function.
 The function starts by initializing the stack1 and stack2 pointers to -1.
 It then reads the input string and pushes it to